-Is your audience engage with the content you have to offer?
+Is your audience engaged with the content you have to offer?
 Does your marketing campaign boost your sales?

 A useful social media listening tool will analyse the performance of your hashtag marketing campaign, measure your brand awareness and much more.

-Social media sentiment analysis looks like just another metric, and not a particularly important one.
+Social media sentiment analysis looks like just another metric, and, as a matter of fact, not a particularly important one.
 But it’s essential to run a successful social media campaign and boost your brand awareness!